nhs-digital-gp-it-futures/platform-helm/docs/run-azure.md

 Note: Best accesssed in Firefox
 Note: In the event of issues accessing 127.0.0.1 (in Chromium Browsers) '(NET::ERR_CERT_INVALID)' that CANNOT be overriden, a [setting can be changed here to allow access - chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)

-## Creating & Viewing an environment
+## Creating and Viewing an environment

 Create a branch & push it